 |Psy.
 D. Students||N/A||$224,000|

 In order to qualify to receive a student loan (Stafford or private), a student must be enrolled and attend classes/submit assignments on at least a half-time basis, regardless of the stage of his/her program.
 Loan borrowers must notify the Office of Advising if they wish to register for any courses not required in their degree plan as this can adversely impact their federal aid.
 Half-time is defined as follows:

 |Minimum number of credits for loans:||Fall||Spring||Summer|

-If a student plans on changing their enrollment after a loan has disbursed, he/she should contact Central Financial Aid before making any final decision or submitting paperwork.
-Your counselor will review with you the effects of changing your enrollment.
+If a student plans on changing their enrollment after a loan has disbursed, he/she should contact Student Financial Aid before making any final decision or submitting paperwork.
+A representative will review with you the effects of changing your enrollment.